adaszko/chbuf.vim/README.md

 `chbuf` came into existence as a simple demo of `getline`, which in turn has been created for the needs of `orgdt`.
 I realised at some point that no other plug-in of this kind is compatible with my work flow and design requirements.
-Also, I get the impression that Spolight (and its `mdfind` command line counterpart) is under-utilised for such a fast and powerful tool.
+Also, I get the impression that Spotlight (and its `mdfind` command line counterpart) is under-utilised for such a fast and powerful tool.

 ## Bugs